-While it's true that deep-fin sailboat keels are the most efficient of all in terms of windward ability, many anchorages will be opened up to those who opt for a shallow-draft alternative, accepting the perceptible loss to windward sailing performance.
+While it's true that deep-fin sailboat keels are the most efficient of all in terms of windward ability, many anchorages will be opened up to those who opt for a shoal draft alternative, accepting the perceptible loss to windward sailing performance.

-Another benefit with shallow draught sailboats is the increased security to be had when lying alongside a wall, or laid-up ashore in a cradle.
+Another benefit with shoal draught sailboats is the increased security to be had when lying alongside a wall, or laid-up ashore in a cradle.

 Sailboat keels serve two purposes:~

 2. to provide lateral resistance to the wind force exerted on the sails

 And like all things in the sailboat world, there are trade-offs to be made.